NatalyKT/Udacity_projects/Classic Arcade Game Clone/README.md

 [Click here and try to play!](https://natalykt.github.io/Udacity_projects/Classic%20Arcade%20Game%20Clone/index.html)

-For downloading this game, just use the [link] (https://github.com/NatalyKT/Udacity_projects.git).
+For downloading this game, just use the link https://github.com/NatalyKT/Udacity_projects.git.
+Click the button "Clone or download" and select the preferred option (for example, "Download ZIP)
 Unpack the archive using a repacker (for example, ZIP or RAR) and open file index.html in the folder "Classic Arcade Game Clone".
 That's all!

 ## :copyright: Rights and Copywriting